chebpy/chebpy/README.rst

 .. image:: images/output_21_0.png

-The piecewise function :math:`\texttt{h}` is just another numerical function representation, and the same set of operations can be applied as before.
-Here for instance is the exponential of :math:`\texttt{h}` and its integral:
+The piecewise function ``h`` is just another Chebfun representation, and the same set of operations can be applied as before.
+Here for instance is the exponential of ``h`` and its integral:

 .. code:: python